How it Works

 except Exception as e:

-if "already exists" in error_msg.lower() or "duplicate" in error_msg.lower():
+if "already exists" not in str(e).lower() and "duplicate" not in str(e).lower():

-def get_or_create_warehouse(
+def get_or_create_warehouse(client):

 for warehouse in client.warehouses.list():

-if warehouse.name == name:
+if warehouse.name == "ESPRESSO_AI_WAREHOUSE":

-return warehouse.id # type: ignore
+return warehouse.id

 created_warehouse = client.warehouses.create_and_wait(